Do you know the difference between a joint mortgage and joint ownership? Check out our professional, in-depth guide on purchasing a property jointly.

 Many of these loans are associated with married couples, but joint mortgages can include friends, investors, and other family members who wish to purchase a property.
 They can share the responsibility of the mortgage.
 Along with that, people who decide to apply together for a mortgage often do so because they're able to get better terms and rates on that mortgage.

 Understanding how a joint mortgage works is crucial for anyone considering shared property financing.
-This arrangement can be particularly beneficial for first time home buyer situations where combining resources makes homeownership more accessible.
+This arrangement can be particularly beneficial for first-time home buyers where combining resources makes homeownership more accessible.
+Before you commit to any arrangement, it's worth reviewing a comprehensive first-home buying guide: tips and tricks to understand all your options.

 Applying jointly ups your eligibility altogether.
 However, it's crucial to remember that just because you apply for a mortgage with partners, it doesn't mean that everyone now owns the property together.
 I.E., a joint mortgage is not joint ownership.